CAPE ASSIST

 -

-Marijuana can have permanently damaging effects on developing brains.
+Marijuana can have permanent damaging effects on developing brains.
 It can lower a person’s IQ if they use it regularly in their teen years.

 -